microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 1. Follow the steps found in the "Request Access to Information About Specific Products" section of the [SDE User Guide](https://www.microchip.com/en-us/support/sde-user-guide) to request secure documents on myMicrochip.

-2. The items that need to be requested are:
+2. The items that are needed are covered under an NDA and need to be requested.
+The following need to be requested:
     - TA100-TCSM TPDS configurator (see ["TPDS Setup"](#tpds-setup))
       - This configurator allows for TPDS to communicate and configure a TA100 secure element.
     - TA-Lib-MCC